Intermezzo (1939 film)

-Intermezzo (also called Intermezzo: A Love Story) is a 1939 American romantic film remake of a 1936 Swedish film of the same title.
+Intermezzo (also called Intermezzo: A Love Story) is a 1939 American romantic film remake of the 1936 Swedish film of the same title.
 It stars Leslie Howard as a married virtuoso violinist who falls in love with his accompanist, played by Ingrid Bergman in her Hollywood debut.
+Bergman had played the same role in the Swedish original against Gösta Ekman.
 The film was directed by Gregory Ratoff and produced by David O. Selznick.
 It features multiple orchestrations of Heinz Provost's title piece, which won a contest associated with the original film's production.
 The screenplay by George O'Neil was based on that of the original film by Gösta Stevens and Gustaf Molander.
 It was produced by Selznick International Pictures.

 The score by Lou Forbes was nominated for an Academy Award, and music credit was given to Robert Russell Bennett, Max Steiner, Heinz Provost and Christian Sinding.
-The cinematography by Gregg Toland, who replaced Harry Stradling, was also nominated.
+It was on a preliminary list of submissions from the studios for Cinematography (Black-and-White) but was not nominated.

 Plot

 Holger Brandt, a celebrated virtuoso violinist, meets Anita Hoffman, his daughter's piano instructor, during a trip home.
 Impressed by Anita's talent, he invites her to accompany him on his next tour.
 They begin touring together and a passionate relationship ensues.
 Holger's wife Margit asks him for a divorce.

 Knowing how much Holger misses his daughter Ann Marie and son Eric, and torn with guilt for breaking up his family, Anita decides to pursue her own career and leaves Holger.
 Holger returns home to see his children again.
 He first travels to Ann Marie's school, but as she runs across the street to greet him, she is hit by a car in front of his eyes.
 He takes the injured Ann Marie back home and confronts his angry son in an attempt to explain his infidelity.

 To Holger's relief, the doctor informs him that Ann Marie will survive and eventually recover from her injuries.
 Margit then forgives Holger and welcomes him back into his family.